 At Libumba, we work with children with disabilities and their families to improve feelings of empowerment.
-Our carer groups focus on increasing knowledge and skills regarding living with disability and the rights of children with disabilities.
+In all our interactions with caregivers, we focus on increasing knowledge and skills regarding living with disability and the rights of children with disabilities.
 We aim to build an atmosphere where carers feel accepted and can stand together to change their communities to be more inclusive and accessible for children with disabilities.

 STRENGTHENING RESOURCE BASE

 Since our start, Libumba has been confronted with the need for a team of community members who have the knowledge, skills and attitudes to serve those living with disabilities.
-There are currently no training programmes for Community Disability Workers (CDWs) in Eswatini, and so Libumba aims to start a formal course in 2021.
+In 2022, Libumba successfully conducted a year-long Community Disability Worker (CDWs) training course for 12 women!

 COLLABORATION FOR EFFICACY

 Libumba is surrounded by organizations and individuals who do incredible work in the community.
 We collaborate with skilled and knowledgeable persons to provide meaningful support to families.